 Next up in our video series Great Lawns Made Simple we're looking at How and When to Cut Grass.

-After sowing, your lawn starts to grow and the grass will need the first cut.
-Young grass plants are still vulnerable and should be at least 7cm high before cutting.
+After sowing, your lawn starts to grow, and the grass will need the first cut.
+Young grass plants are vulnerable and should be at least 7cm high before cutting.

-Make sure your lawnmower is serviced, sharp blades cut well and remember never to cut wet grass.
+- Make sure your lawnmower is serviced since sharp blades cut grass better.
+Also, remember never to cut wet grass.
 It is dangerous and just drags and rips the grass rather than cutting it cleanly.
-A tip is to not cut early in the morning when there is dew on the grass, wait until the sun has had time to dry off the grass.
+A tip is to not cut early in the morning when there is dew on the grass and wait until the sun has had time to dry off the grass.

 - Grass grows at different rates throughout the year but should be cut regularly to keep it healthy and green.
 This can mean every week in summer.